overheat-org/Diseact/README.md

 );
 ```

 But we have a problem.
-JSX Elements need the render function and be involved with a component to works.
+JSX Elements need the render function and need to be involved with a component to work.

-### Weird Way to use JSX Elements of Diseact
+### Weird way to use JSX Elements of Diseact

 You can use Diseact parser function to transform JSX Element in Discord Element.